pnmjil/Cloudspinx/DownloadManagers/download-managers.md

 ### 1. WebTorrent Desktop Download Manager

 WebTorrent Desktop is an open source Torrent Application for streaming torrents whether videos, music or audio books in real time without having to wait for the download.
 WebTorrent Desktop connects to both BitTorrent and WebTorrent peers.
-Being open source software, it is available for download for Mac, Windows and Linux users.
+Being free, open source software and cross-platform, it is available for download for Mac, Windows and Linux users.

 #### WebTorrent Desktop Features